 Considering the above root causes for the inequalities faced, it is possible to substantially improve inclusiveness and diversity in science.
 In the past decade, we have witnessed scientific and higher education institutions making a considerable effort to promote gender equality and to create education and public engagement programmes.
 However, popular criticisms of these efforts are, on the one hand, that working towards gender equality is short-sighted, and on the other that outreach programmes target those who already are interested in, and have access to science.
 Instead, more institutions should be working towards promoting equitable and diverse workforces and organisational culture that go beyond gender-supporting programmes to include age, disabilities, ethnicity, religious beliefs and other protected characteristics.
 At the level of education and public engagement, more emphasis is needed on reaching out to the underserved, making genuine attempts to understand the needs and interests of people belonging to these groups while creating opportunities that are relevant and meaningful to them.

-Read more: Old Structures, Missing Systems: Why does gender inequity in STEM persist? by Tang Wee Teo, Associate Professor, National Institute of Education, Nanyang Technological University
+Also on the Forum Network: Old Structures, Missing Systems: Why does gender inequity in STEM persist? by Tang Wee Teo, Associate Professor, National Institute of Education, Nanyang Technological University

 To profoundly tackle inequalities in accessing and thriving in science, a key place to intervene is at the level of basic education where changing perceptions and improving motivation for science in children and youth can have a greater impact.
 According to PISA’s 2018 results, on average, only 9% of 15-years-old students are top performers for science and can distinguish facts from opinions, and as much as 22% of students do not attain a minimum level of proficiency in science (against a share of 13% of students who do not attain a minimum level of proficiency in all three subjects tested: reading, mathematics, and science).
 When data is disaggregated and specific groups are analysed, results show that 26% of boys who are top performers for science and maths expect to work as STEM professionals when they are 30 years old, compared to 15% of girls.
 Likewise, students from low-income families with good academic performance are 2.5 times less likely than their mid-to-high income family counterparts to have ambitions of enrolling in higher education.
 For students with a migrant background, studies show that they are twice as likely as non-migrant students to underachieve in school.
 From the experience of Native Scientist, which I co-founded eight years ago, based on a cohort of migrant students in the United Kingdom and Germany only 44% of migrant students feel “I can be a scientist if I want to”, and just 35% agree that “Science is important for me”.
 If you now combine more than one factor that puts people at disadvantage, for example, a woman from a migrant community or a black woman, then the odds for her to become a STEM professional are even lower, highlighting the importance of recognising the individuals from these groups who became STEM professionals and can become role models.